Grothendieck-Springer resolutions and TQFTs: Introduction

 \subsection{Motivation and context}

 In \cite{moo-tac:11}, Moore and Tachikawa posit the existence of certain two-dimensional topological quantum field theories (TQFTs) valued in a category $\MT$ of holomorphic symplectic varieties.
 The \textit{Moore--Tachikawa conjecture} has featured in several papers over the last decade \cite{crooks-mayrand,bra-fin-nak:19,balibanu-mayrand,bie:23,ara:18,cal:14,cal:15,cro-may2:24,cro-may:24,dan-kir-mar:24,tac:18,gan-web}, and continues to play a prominent role in geometric representation theory and theoretical physics.
-There is an ever-increasing body of affirmative evidence for the conjecture; it is known to be true in Lie type $A$, and has been reduced to the question of whether certain algebras are finitely generated \cite{gin-kaz:23,bra-fin-nak:19}.
-Further evidence can be found in our recent maniscript \cite{cro-may2:24}; we prove that any quasi-symplectic groupoid $\G\tto X$ and suitable \textit{global slice} $S\s X$ determine a two-dimensional TQFT $\eta_{\G,S}:\Cob_2\longrightarrow\WS$ behaving analogously to those conjectured by Moore and Tachikawa, where $\WS$ is a completion of a $1$-shifted version of the Weinstein symplectic ``category" \cite{weinstein-symplectic-category}.
+In \cite{cro-may2:24}, we prove that any quasi-symplectic groupoid $\G\tto X$ and suitable \textit{global slice} $S\s X$ determine a two-dimensional TQFT $\eta_{\G,S}:\Cob_2\longrightarrow\WS$ behaving analogously to those conjectured by Moore and Tachikawa, where $\WS$ is a completion of a $1$-shifted version of the Weinstein symplectic ``category" \cite{weinstein-symplectic-category}.
 More precise statements will be forthcoming.